How to get financing for your green retrofit project

 By showing your banker that you may be eligible for government incentives, you help prove that your project is valuable and credible.
 Citing potential sources of financial help is a good way to bolster the project documents you will leave with your banker.

-4. Consider LEED® certification
+4. Consider LEED® or another certification

 While not necessary to get a banker on side, Leadership in Energy and Environmental Design (LEED) or other recognized certification will add credibility to your project.
 The Canada Green Building Council is the licence holder for the LEED rating system and supports other standards as well.
 The LEED certification program generates reports that you could show your banker to demonstrate you are on track to save energy and sustain the environment.